mathieuprog/dynamic-props-immutable/README.md

 ## Limitations

-Arrays of arrays are not supported (because I don't personally need it, PR welcome).
+Multidimensional arrays are not supported.

 ## Installation